 The Taxpayers’ Alliance has a “What other people say about us” page on its annual report.
 It has praise from Theresa May, Gove, Sajid Javid , David Gauke — all Tory ministers.
 And Trevor Kavanagh — the Tory-supporting former Sun political editor.

-For “balance” it has a supporting quote from Tom Harris, the ex-Labour MP who now writes for the Telegraph and says vote Tory.
+For “balance” it has a supporting quote from Tom Harris, the ex-Labour MP who now writes for the Telegraph and who said Labour “deserves” a “crushing defeat” and that Labour should “divide” into “two parties.

-So every one of their quoted supporters in their annual report is either a Tory minister or Tory supporter.
+So every one of their quoted supporters in their annual report is either a Tory minister, a Tory supporter or Tom Harris who is now “too embarrassed to say” whether he votes Tory or Labour.

 The Taxpayers’ Alliance likes to talk about government funding.
 But it keeps its own funding completely secret.